cbuchner1/CudaMiner/README.txt

 Usability Improvements:
 - add reasonable error checking for CUDA API calls
 - add failover support between different pools
-- add an option to do the required SHA256 hashing for the scrypt algorithm on the GPU (reducing CPU load to near 0)

 Further Optimization:
-- consider use of some more inline assembly in CUDA
+- further optimize the SHA256 part (achieve memory coalescing)
+- fix a bug that prevents overlapping of memory transfers and kernel launches (this could bring 5% more speed when fixed!)
 - investigate benefits of a LOOKUP_GAP implementation
 - get rid of shared memory on Kepler (see experimental Kernel)
 - get rid of kernel templatization (shortening the binary a lot